MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ## Before you begin

-- Azure CLI [2.38.0](/cli/azure/release-notes-azure-cli#july-05-2022) (released on 07/05/2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
-Microsoft will not provide additional updates or bug fixes for these distributions.
+- Azure CLI [2.38.0](/cli/azure/release-notes-azure-cli#july-05-2022) (released on July 5, 2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
+Microsoft isn't providing other updates or bug fixes for these distributions.

-- Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
-Packages provided by Red Hat and CentOS repositories are maintained and supported by their respective distributions.
+- Microsoft continues to develop and support Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script).
+Red Hat and CentOS distributions provide packages, while maintaining and supporting their respective repositories.

-- Use the `yum` package manager if you are using a Linux system that doesn't support the `dnf` package manager.
+- Use the `yum` package manager if you're using a Linux system that doesn't support the `dnf` package manager.

 ## Install Azure CLI